Do your investments match your financial goals?

 A travel fund is a short-term goal, but you should still keep your savings separate from your checking account.
 Consider using a basic savings account.
 If you travel frequently, a credit card with travel-based rewards can help you maximize your budget.

-Investing prudently — and starting early — is key to retiring comfortably.
+Investing sensibly — and starting early — is key to retiring comfortably.

 Average annual budget of households over age 65.

 Retirement is the ultimate long-term savings and investment goal.
-Experts recommend starting as early as possible, then continuing to prioritize retirement as you age.
+Experts recommend starting as early as possible and continue to prioritize saving for retirement as you age.

 401(k) and Roth IRA

-Start with an employer sponsored retirement account, like a 401(k), if you have access.
+Start with a workplace-sponsored retirement plan, like a 401(k), if you have access.
 Take full advantage of any employer match that may be offered as well as the tax advantage of contributing pre-tax dollars.
-If you’re already maxing out your employer-sponsored account or don't have access to one, consider opening a Roth IRA, which may provide you with additional investment choices.
+If you’re already maxing out contributions to your workplace plan or don’t have access to one, consider opening a traditional or Roth IRA, which may provide you with additional investment choices.